Alexwcjung/EPA23/Chapter 9.md

 🍀**Role of Rhythm in English Speech**
 -	Rhythm has traditionally been seen as **a key distinguishing feature between languages**, with stress-timed and syllable-time languages.
 1. In stress-timed languages
- 1) the durations between each stressed syllable tend to be approximately equal.
+ - The durations between each stressed syllable tend to be approximately equal.
- 2) Stressed syllables are significantly longer than unstressed syllables and unstressed syllables which occur between consecutive stressed syllables are compressed (e.g. through vowel reduction) to fit into the time interval.
+ - Stressed syllables are significantly longer than unstressed syllables and unstressed syllables which occur between consecutive stressed syllables are compressed (e.g. through vowel reduction) to fit into the time interval.
+2. In syllable-timed languages
--	In syllable-timed languages: the durations of syllables tend to be equal.
+- The durations of syllables tend to be equal.
-	Syllables have more equal duration and prominence, with little or no vowel reduction.
+- Syllables have more equal duration and prominence, with little or no vowel reduction.
 -	A summary of key properties is provided in Table 9.1
 -	Although the rhythmic distinctions between stress-timed and syllable-timed languages have been empirically supported, many instrumental studies have failed to find constant and systematic evidence to support the dichotomous approach to categorizing languages.
 -	Rather than categorizing languages in terms of two distinct rhythm classes, crosslinguistic differences in rhythm are now accounted for in terms of a continuous model of rhythm in which a combination of language-specific properties (besides more general factors such as speaking rate) result in different rhythmic patterning gradients along a continuum.